zachblume/declare/README.md

 -   the file structure of this repo
 -   and provide the Python and docker compose bindings
-    -   which are currently stored under the `.declare folder`
+    -   which are currently stored under the `declare folder`

 Right now you can run: